 For highly available deployments, you can configure the DNS mechanism by using custom health checks from each environment.
-When an environment becomes unhealthy, it stops sending healthy status updates, and the DNS mechanism can shift traffic to those deployments that are still healthy.
+When an environment becomes unhealthy, it stops sending healthy status updates, and the DNS mechanism can shift traffic to deployments that are still healthy.

-When latency to the end user is critical, DNS mechanisms can use an inbound request's IP address to determine its approximate location, and then direct traffic to the deployment closest to that geographical region.
+When latency to the user is critical, DNS mechanisms can use an inbound request's IP address to determine its approximate location, and then direct traffic to the deployment closest to that geographical region.
 You can use DNS infrastructure service providers, such as NS1, Dyn, Akamai, and others, to direct traffic across multiple deployments.

 As DNS directs traffic to particular deployments, a load balancer should receive incoming requests and then direct them to a Kubernetes cluster.
 Kubernetes offers two mechanisms to expose pods to incoming traffic: Services and Ingress.

-When pods are deployed in a Kubernetes cluster, they are not easily accessible to other applications or systems inside or outside of the cluster.
+When pods are deployed in a Kubernetes cluster, they are not easily accessible to other apps or systems inside or outside of the cluster.
 To make pods accessible, you must first create a service.
 By default, a service automatically accepts connections from within the cluster, but it can also be configured to accept connections from outside the cluster.

 When configuring a service to accept external requests, you configure the

 Setting the service type to